oracle/node-oracledb/doc/api.md

 Number lobPrefetchSize
 ```

+This attribute is temporarily disabled.
+Setting it has no effect.

 Node-oracledb internally uses Oracle *LOB Locators* to manipulate long
 object (LOB) data.
 LOB Prefetching allows LOB data to be returned
 early to node-oracledb when these locators are first returned.